JamieMaclean/ex_contentful/README.md

 })
 ```

-Which returns a struct `BlogPost` struct.
+Which returns a `BlogPost` struct.

 ```elixir
 %BlogPost{